Rapid training of Hamiltonian graph networks using random features: Method

 \subsection{Encoding invariances}

 The systems we consider are translation-, permutation-, and rotation-invariant, i.e., when the whole system is shifted, permuted, or rotated, the Hamiltonian stays constant.
+With the general Hamiltonian formulation, however, we cannot guarantee such invariances by design \citep{du-2022-se3}.
 To construct such invariant representations, we introduce transformed coordinates \(\bar{q}, \bar{p} \in \R^{d \cdot N}\) derived from the original phase-space coordinates \(q, p \in \R^{d \cdot N}\) defined in an arbitrary reference frame.

 \textbf{Translation-invariant representation:} To make the position representation (and consequently the system representation) translation invariant, we normalize the positions by subtracting the mean $q_i \gets q_i - \frac{1}{N}\sum_{i = 1}^{N}{q_i}$.
-This essentially defines the transformed positions in a local frame of reference centered at the mean.
 We do not make the generalized momenta \(p\) translation invariant, as shifting the momenta would change the total energy of the system in N-body systems, for instance, when the kinetic energy depends on the norm of \(p\).

 \textbf{Permutation-invariance:} The graph structure and appropriate message passing algorithms inherently provide us with a system representation that is invariant with respect to node index permutation.